 Peer through the bullshit that rules many men’s lives and in doing so you’ll get to see that the greatest success you’ll ever have in any relationship, is by first understanding who you are.

 I am not suggesting you close yourself off.
-Stay open to the possibility of an amazing women walking in to your life.
+Stay open to the possibility of an amazing woman walking into your life.
 Just be aware of whether you think you need a woman to fill something that’s missing in you.
-If so, deepen this understanding before you look outside to someone else to provide that sense of belonging you maybe craving.
+If so, deepen this understanding before you look outside to someone else to provide that sense of belonging you may be craving.

 You really don’t need a woman to feel like you’re OK or good enough, it’s a delusion but sometimes especially if you’re single, it can look this way.
 The most important thing you can do to find lasting love is to get comfortable in your own skin.
 Avoid looking to someone else to fill an illusory void, you’re already whole just the way you are.

 If you believe in the work we are doing here at The Good Men Project, please join like-minded individuals in The Good Men Project Premium Community.